AdaptableTools/connectifi-fdc3-demo/README.md

 ### FDC3 Context

-AdapTable allows users to Broadcast (and listen to FDC3 Context).
+AdapTable allows users to Broadcast (and listen for FDC3 Context).

 > Both are configured using the ```contexts``` property in FDC3 Options.